By JEFF MONTEJANO |

 Just as both local and state government have contributed to the housing crisis, it’s imperative that they work together to solve it.
 Governor Newsom’s meeting to discuss housing with a group of Southern California mayors earlier this year was a positive first step in forming the type of collaborative effort that has been missing up to this point.

-Leadership, not litigation, will be the key to producing real solutions
+Leadership, not housing litigation, will be the key to producing real solutions